thunder-dft/thunder-master/README.md

 - Intel Compiler  (Version 2021.3+)
 - Intel MKL (Version 2021.3+)

-The following optional software can greatly enhance Fireball in solving the eigenvalue problem:
-- ElPA (Version 2024.03.001+)

 The following optional software can support accelerating Ewald by GPU:
 - Kokkos (Version 4.0+)